ddutjnrevenge-universe/PokerHandBeginner/README.md

 Class Structure and Components:

-1. Card Class
+a.
+Card Class
    - Represents a playing card with attributes for value and suit.
    - Implements a toString() method for displaying card information

-1. Fields and Variables
+b.
+Fields and Variables

 **Deck of Cards:**